-This Author Talk will be held on day one of our 2022 Martin Luther King Day celebration.
+This Author Talk will be held on day one of our 2022 Martin Luther King Day commemoration.

 This book introduces new audiences to Dr. Martin Luther King Jr.'s final initiative, the multiracial Poor People's Campaign (PPC) of 1968.
 Robert Hamilton depicts the experience of poor people who traveled to Washington in May 1968 to dramatize the issue of poverty by building a temporary city, Resurrection City.
 His narrative allows us to hear their voices and understand the strategies, objectives, and organization of the campaign.
 In addition, he highlights the campaign's educational aspect, showing that significant social movements are a means by which societies learn about themselves and framing the PPC as an initiative whose example can teach and inspire current and future generations.
 The study thus situates Dr. Martin Luther King Jr.'s legacy and teachings in relation to current events and further solidifies Dr. King's cultural and sociopolitical relevance.